Fonty Flock: NASCAR career

-His brother convinced car owner Ed Schenck to put Flock in his car at the first race at the North Wilkesboro Speedway on May 5, 1947.
+Flock's brother convinced car owner Ed Schenck to put Flock in his car at the first race at the North Wilkesboro Speedway on May 5, 1947.
 Flock won the pole and his heat race.
 He won the 30-lap feature after not racing in 4 1/2 years.
 He took over his brother Bob's ride later in the season after Bob broke his back.
 He won seven of 47 races that season, and beat Ed Samples and Red Byron to win the National Championship Stock Car Circuit championship.

-He won eleven features and won the NASCAR National Modified championship in 1949.
+Flock won eleven features and won the NASCAR National Modified championship in 1949.
 He raced in six of eight Strictly Stock (later Grand National Series) events and finished fifth in the points.

-He raced his first full-time season in the Grand National series in 1951.
+Flock raced his first full-time season in the Grand National series in 1951.
 He had eight wins, 22 Top-10s, and 13 poles to finish second in the points.
 He won the 100-mile Grand National Stock Car race at Bainbridge Speedway, Solon, Ohio, on July 9, 1951.

-He had two wins, 17 Top-10s, and seven poles in 1952.
+Flock had two wins, 17 top-tens, and seven poles in 1952.
 He finished fourth in the points.

-He was leading by more than a minute at the 1953 Daytona Beach Road Course race but ran out of gas taking the white flag at the start of the final lap.
+Flock was leading by more than a minute at the 1953 Daytona Beach Road Course race but ran out of gas taking the white flag at the start of the final lap.
 Flock's teammate pushed his car into the pits.
 Bill Blair passed to win the race in a 1953 Oldsmobile.
 Flock finished second by 26 seconds.
-He had four wins, 17 Top-10 finishes, and three poles to finish fourth in the final points.
+He had four wins, 17 top-ten finishes, and three poles to finish fourth in the final points.

-He opened an insurance agency in 1954, racing part-time after that.
+Flock opened an insurance agency in 1954, racing part-time after that.

 Flock raced 31 of 45 events in 1955.
-He had three wins, 14 Top-10s, and six poles.
+He had three wins, 14 top-tens, and six poles.
 He finished eleventh in the points.

-He had his final win in 1956 at the Charlotte Speedway.
+Flock had his final win in 1956 at the Charlotte Speedway.

-In 1957, he raced at the Daytona Beach Road Course.
+In 1957, Flock raced at the Daytona Beach Road Course.
 Herb Thomas had been gravely injured in a 1956 race held at the Cleveland County Fairgrounds in Shelby, North Carolina, so he asked Flock to drive the car in the 1957 Southern 500.
 Flock accepted.
 He spun and was smashed by Bobby Myers and Paul Goldsmith on lap 27, injuring all, and killing Myers.
 From the hospital bed, Flock announced his retirement.
 He died on July 15, 1972, after a lengthy illness.